 Canongate Books numbered him in The Future 40, a listing of artists who ‘tell beautiful stories in their own unique way’ and who in the opinion of creative organisations and individuals across Scotland ‘will dominate the next 40 years’.

 His work features in Time Out’s 1000 Films to Change Your Life (Simon Cropper 2006) and A History of Experimental Film & Video (A.L.Rees 1999).

 His work is represented at the National Media Museum (UK), National Library of Scotland and Gallaudet University (Washington DC).

 Matt is currently working on projects in the UK, China and North Korea.

 He is four years into the development of his third feature-length film – The Hippies: Punk Rocked My Cradle (supported by Creative England and BBC Storyville).

 The Hippies were a bizarre English punk band formed in ’79 by the Hulse children, Toby (12), Matt (11) and Polly (8).
 Their sole cassette EP A Sound for the Future explored rabies, assassination & dystopia.

 Mixing documentary, fiction and animation the film investigates a time of personal and social upheaval, for the band and their family – set against the wider, unsettled social landscape of post-punk England ’79 one minute teaser

-Matt’s second feature length film Dummy Jim (2013) was an Official Selection at Rotterdam International Film Festival where it enjoyed four sell-out public screenings and was nominated for a prestigious Tiger Award (only the third UK film ever to be nominated).
-It premiered in the UK at Edinburgh International Film Festival (EIFF), nominated for the Michael Powell Award.
+Matt’s second feature length film Dummy Jim (2013) was an Official Selection at Rotterdam International Film Festival where it enjoyed four sell-out public screenings and was nominated for a prestigious Tiger Award.
+It premiered in the UK at Edinburgh International Film Festival (EIFF) and was nominated for the Michael Powell Award.